-The Patent Pro Bono Program is open to individuals and small businesses in Massachusetts, Maine, New Hampshire, Rhode Island, and/or Vermont meeting the program’s income guidelines.
+The Patent Pro Bono Program is open to individuals and small businesses in Massachusetts, Maine, New Hampshire, Rhode Island, and/or Vermont who meet the program’s income guidelines.
 The eligibility cap is an adjusted gross income (AGI) under 300% of the federal poverty guidelines.
 Applicants must demonstrate their financial eligibility by submitting tax documents or equivalent financial information.
-For an invention to be eligible, the applicant must be able to inventor must be able to describe his invention.
-This means not simply having an idea for an invention, but rather, the inventor must be able to explain how someone could make the invention.
+The applicant must also be able to describe the invention.
+This means not simply having an idea for an invention, but rather, the inventor must be able to explain how someone could make and use the invention.

 How to apply

-- Complete and submit an application for each idea/invention for which you are seeking assistance: Application for Patent Assistance.
+- Complete and submit an application for each idea/invention for which you are seeking assistance: Application for services.

 - Provide a copy of your most recent tax return showing your adjusted gross income.

 - Please include the application fee of $55.
 Make checks payable to “Arts & Business Council of Greater Boston.”
 You may also pay your application fee online.

-Please note: Applicants who have not previously filed a provisional patent must also complete the USPTO’s Training Module and provide a certificate of completion.
+Please note: Applicants who have not previously filed a provisional patent must also complete the USPTO’s Training Module and provide a certificate of completion with their application.

 Based on the information in your application, the VLA will send your matter to our panel of patent attorneys on our monthly case list.
-While the VLA will do its best to place matters in a timely manner and to refer every case, we may not be able to provide urgent assistance due to the nature of our volunteer panel and we cannot guarantee that we will find a lawyer to take every case.
+While we endeavor to place all matters and to do so in a timely manner, due to the volunteer nature of our panel, we cannot provide urgent assistance and we cannot guarantee a referral.

 How to Volunteer

-Attorneys in good standing in Massachusetts, Maine, New Hampshire, Rhode Island, and/or Vermont and licensed to practice before the USPTO are welcome and encouraged to join our panel of volunteer attorneys.
-Please contact email@example.com for more information.
+Attorneys in good standing in Massachusetts, Maine, New Hampshire, Rhode Island, or Vermont and admitted to practice before the USPTO are welcome and encouraged to join our panel of volunteer attorneys.
+Learn more here.

-The Patent Pro Bono Program of New England is made possible in part by support from the United States Patent and Trademark Office.
+The Patent Pro Bono Program of New England is made possible in part by support from the United States Patent & Trademark Office.